What New Legal Issues Are Media Companies Facing?

 Those are a number of different ways that changes in technology—and mainly the migration of content to the Internet—have changed the potential legal questions in the telecommunications, Internet, and media space.

-If you’re involved with telecommunications or media businesses and in need of a lawyer for regulatory compliance issues or business transactions such as mergers or acquisitions involving technology, reach out to an experienced technology transactions attorney or law firm in your jurisdiction today.
+If you’re involved with a telecommunications or media company and in need of a lawyer for regulatory compliance issues or business transactions such as mergers and acquisitions involving technology or intellectual property, reach out to an experienced technology transactions attorney in your jurisdiction today.

 What do I do next?